orefalo/g2/README.md

 ##History

-It's so easy to get lost when starting git!
 Working with beginners, I found that an easy way to keep them focused is to provide _visuals_.
 Now this is not the github network graph, but it's close enough to get them focused.
 Type `g lg` and enjoy the enhanced colorized commit log output.

 ![image](http://orefalo.github.com/g2/images/lg.png)